 Competition laws are typically broad and subject to interpretation.
-Many of our typical business transactions, such as participating in trade associations, exchanging information with competitors, co-promotion or co-production contracts, competitive bidding, buying or selling businesses, and entering into joint ventures can be both legal and fair.
+In general our typical business transactions, such as participating in trade associations, exchanging information with competitors, co-promotion or co-production contracts, competitive bidding, buying or selling businesses, and entering into joint ventures are both legal and fair.
 However, if these transactions are not executed carefully, they may raise concerns about whether fair and open competition is being harmed.

 Avantor associates should never disclose information to competitors, especially information about sales, prices, pricing strategy, terms and conditions of contracts, profit margins, distribution or marketing strategy, bidding plans, allocation of sales territories, commissions or compensation information, plans for obtaining or retaining customers or suppliers, or new products or services.
-If Avantor's membership in a trade association could result in sharing this type of information with competitors, the Legal department must review the information and the controls meant to prevent unintended disclosure before the information is provided to the trade association.
+If Avantor's membership in a trade association or any other situation where competitors meet to discuss business, even informally, could result in sharing this type of information with competitors, the Legal department must review the information and the controls meant to prevent unintended disclosure before the information is shared.
 If this type of information could be disclosed as part of the acquisition or sale of one of our businesses, or a potential joint venture, the Legal department must be consulted before any information is provided outside of Avantor.